DrStalker/TravellersRest-RecipeAddons/README.md

 ## Is this mod save to add/remove mid play-through?

-This mod can be added to a existing save, but with some quirks; If you adjust recipes to allow modifiers wherethere were previously none the game will pick an item for the missing modifier, so all your existing wine will be rasberry flavored because the juice mdifier is missing.
+This mod can be added to a existing save, but with some quirks; If you adjust recipes to allow modifiers where there were previously none the game will pick an item for the missing modifier, so all your existing wine will be rasberry flavored because the juice modifier was missing. nothing breaks, you'll just have some odd foods/drinks.

-Removing it will cause

 ## Traveller's Rest Modding Guide